On the market for an iPhone? Here's a breakdown of all the currently shipping iPhones from Apple.

 If you're worried about performance taking a hit on older devices, rest assured that Apple has made an effort in both iOS 12 and iOS 13 to make older devices more efficient.
 In iOS 13, Face ID is faster, apps launch up to twice as fast, and are, in general smaller in size for quicker downloads and updates.

-We're going to jump start you with the what you need to know to get up and running with iOS 13 right away.
+We're going to jump start you with the what you need to know to get up and running with iOS 13 right away with these iOS 13 tips:

 1. Try Out Dark Mode